cx-language/cx/docs/error-handling.md

 ```

 Use `== Ok` and `== Err` to test which case a result holds.
-`unwrap` returns the success value, or aborts with the error:
+The `unwrap` method returns the success value, or aborts with the error:

 ```cs
 Result<int, string> parseDigit(char c) {